boonebgorges/invite-anyone/readme.txt

 == Changelog ==

+= 1.3.17 =
+* Fix regression from 1.3.16 that caused admin-customized invitation messages to be corrupted on save.

 = 1.3.16 =
 * Security fix: Disallow manual bypass of Access settings when inviting users by email.
 Thanks to Plugin Vulnerabilities for discovering and privately reporting this and other security issues addressed in this release.
 * Security fix: Improved CSRF protection in admin panels